 - Medical records and doctor’s statements regarding your injuries and treatment plan

-If you do not take action by the time the statute of limitations has run out, you typically lose the right to pursue compensation.
+If you do not act by the time the statute of limitations runs out, you typically lose the right to pursue compensation.

-You should also be aware of Florida’s doctrine of comparative negligence.
+You should also be aware of Florida’s comparative negligence laws.
 This refers to the legal standards that Florida uses to determine who is liable in an accident and, if so, to what degree.
 In Florida, you can collect from an at-fault driver, even if you contributed to the accident.
 Parties are held responsible for their contribution to the damages and injuries.

 This means if you are 20 percent liable for your car accident, you can recover 80 percent of your damages.

-Which Parties May Be Liable for My Injuries?
+Which Parties May Be Liable in My Car Accident Claim?

-Several parties could have contributed to your car accident, depending on how it occurred.
-Some parties commonly found liable for car accidents in Florida include:
+Yor claim will need to show that someone else’s negligence caused your car accident and injuries.
+Several parties could have contributed to your accident, depending on how it occurred.
+Some parties commonly found liable for car accidents include: